chopardda/GMA/README.md

 - `--type_a`: Type of classification problem between the early and late videos.
 Options: `early` or `late`
 - `--directory`: Path to the tracked keypoints
 - `--model`: Model architecture to use for training
+- `--wandb`: Save logs to cluster local WandB instance.
+It must be set up correctly
+- `--num_iterations`: Number of full cross validation iterations to run